Title

 Executive Order No. 427 establishes the independent municipality of Alcantara in Romblon by segregating several barrios from the municipality of Looc, contingent upon the appointment of local officials and financial capability to fulfill municipal obligations.

-Q&A (EXECUTIVE ORDER NO. 427)
+Questions (EXECUTIVE ORDER NO. 427)

-The seat of government is at the barrio of Alcantara.
+At the barrio (barangay) of Alcantara.

 Analyze Cases Smarter, Faster